Attrition in U.S. graduate programs is a tremendous waste of American's financial resources and human energies.

 There is a general underrepresentation of minority students—particularly African American, American Indian, and Hispanic students—in science, technology, engineering, and mathematics (STEM) fields at the graduate level.
 The problem of underrepresentation in doctoral education and the academic workforce is exacerbated by the fact that attrition rates from doctoral programs tend to be very high.
 The project, funded by the National Science Foundation (NSF grant #1138814, "Completion and Attrition in AGEP and non-AGEP institutions"), will examine patterns of completion and attrition among underrepresented minorities in STEM doctoral programs across 21 institutions.

 The Ph.D.
-Completion Project is a seven-year, grant-funded project that addresses the issues surrounding Ph.D. completion and attrition.
-The Council of Graduate Schools (CGS), with generous support from Pfizer Inc and the Ford Foundation, provided funding in two phases to 29 major U.S. and Canadian research universities to create intervention strategies and pilot projects, and to evaluate the impact of these projects on doctoral completion rates and attrition patterns.
+Completion Project was a seven-year, grant-funded project that addressed the issues surrounding Ph.D. completion and attrition.
+CGS, with generous support from Pfizer Inc. and the Ford Foundation, provided funding in two phases to 29 major U.S. and Canadian research universities to create intervention strategies and pilot projects and to evaluate the impact of these projects on doctoral completion rates and attrition patterns.

 As the national advocate for graduate education, CGS serves as a resource for policymakers and others on issues concerning graduate education, research, and scholarship.
 Based in Washington, DC, the organization provides its members with regular updates and analyses of legislative and regulatory proposals and policies that affect graduate education.